quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 Whether or not it implements the counter method, the server MUST NOT reuse a nonce until it switches to a configuration with new keys.

-Both the Plaintext CID and Encrypted Long CID algorithms send parts of their nonce in plaintext.
-Servers MUST generate nonces so that the plaintext portion appears to be random.
+If the nonce is sent in plaintext, servers MUST generate nonces so that they appear to be random.
 Observable correlations between plaintext nonces would provide trivial linkability between individual connections, rather than just to a common server.